Manchester Airport: Accidents and incidents

-Runway Visitor Park
+Runway visitor park

 Manchester Airport has had public viewing areas since the airport opened to the public in 1938.
 The 1960/1970s pier-top viewing facilities have been closed because of security concerns.
 In May 1992, an official "Aviation Viewing Park" (AVP) was created just off the A538 road on the south-western side of the airfield.
 This was moved to the western side of the airfield in May 1997 to allow construction of the second runway.
 Renamed the "Runway Visitor Park" in June 2010, the facility is regarded as providing the best official viewing facilities for aircraft spotting at any major UK airport by aircraft enthusiasts.
 Visitors can view aircraft taking off and landing from both runways and aircraft taxiing to and from the runways.
 This attraction now draws around 300,000 visitors a year and is one of Greater Manchester's top 10 attractions.

 The Runway Visitor Park is also home to a small number of retired aircraft exhibits.
 These currently are: